osxmidi/SFZero-X/README.md

 Then enter into the Terminal,
 make CONFIG=Release

+Move the Projucer binary to the main JUCE folder.

+Unzip SFZero-X-master.zip and rename to SFZero-X and place in the main JUCE folder.

 Run the Projucer and load the SFZero-X jucer file in the unzipped SFZero-X/plugin folder and save the project (disable JUCE_VST3_CAN_REPLACE_VST2 in the juce_audio_plugin_client module options before saving).

 ---------